acconeer/acconeer-python-exploration/docs/processing/obstacle.rst

 -------------------
 In the final step, the example calculates the angle :math:`\alpha` the obstacle has with respect to the sensor.
 In order to do so, we need to assume that either the sensor is moving and all found obstacles are motionless or vice versa.
-In general, when the sensor and the obstacles are moving at the same time, the measured phase shift cannot be related un-ambiguously to a velocity according to Eq.
-3 and hence no statement about the obstacle's angle can be made.
+In general, when the sensor and the obstacles are moving at the same time, the measured phase shift cannot be related un-ambiguously to a velocity according to :eq:`obst_phase_change` and hence no statement about the obstacle's angle can be made.

 .. image:: /_static/processing/obstacle_results.png